wjzhengsh/blockchain/howto/ibp-v2-troubleshooting.md

 Your console wallet identities consist of a public and private key pair that allow you to manage your blockchain components but they are only stored in your browser local storage.
 You are responsible for securing and managing these identities.
 We recommend that you export them to your file system after you create them.
 Whenever you create a new node, you associate an identity from your console wallet with the node.
 This admin identity is what allows you to manage the node.
 When you switch browsers or change to a browser on a different machine, these identities are no longer in your wallet.
 Therefore, you are unable to manage the components.
 {: tsSymptoms}

 One of the new features of {{site.data.keyword.blockchainfull_notm}} Platform 2.0 is that you are now responsible for securing and managing your certificates.
 Therefore, they are only persisted in the browser local storage to allow you to manage the component.
+If you are using a private browser window and then switch to another browser or non-private browser window, the identities that you created will be gone from your console wallet in the new browser session.
+Therefore, it is required that you export the identities from the console wallet in your private browser session to your file system.
+You can then import them into your non-private browser session if thy are needed.
+Otherwise, there is no way to recover them.
 {: tsCauses}

 - Any time you create a new organization MSP definition, you generate keys for an identity that is allowed to administer the organization.
 Therefore, during that process you must click the **Generate** and then **Export** buttons to store the generated identity in your console wallet and then save it to your file system as a JSON file.